-Attacks were launched by jihadist extremists looking for a jostle, a separatist movement swirled in the south, many military officers didn’t budge in laying their loyalty at the door of Saleh, the nation found itself in a sorry state of food insecurity, and corruption in the country was chronic.
+Next – attacks were launched by jihadist extremists looking for a jostle, a separatist movement swirled in the south, many military officers didn’t budge in laying their loyalty at the door of Saleh, the nation found itself in a sorry state of food insecurity, and corruption in the country was chronic.

 The Houthis are a Shia Muslim movement who were previously responsible for rebellions against former president, Saleh.

-This Houthi action hounded Hadi out of Yemen and forced him to flee to safety in Riyadh, Saudi Arabia.
+This Houthi action hounded Hadi out of Yemen and forced him to flee to relative safety in Riyadh, Saudi Arabia.

 Countries such as the UK, USA and France were, and have been, involved in providing logistical support to the Saudi-led campaign.
 This is where the issue begins to become even more contentious.

 In 2017, a ballistic missile was launched towards the Saudi capital of Riyadh.
 An act which compelled the Kingdom to impose a blockade on Yemen.
 Saudi Arabia claimed that this was imposed to halt weapon smuggling to rebel groups by Iran.
-A charge in which the Iranians deny.
+A charge of which the Iranians deny.

 However, the blockade hit innocent Yemeni civilians more than anyone.
-The restrictions, as a result of the blockade, had supply of goods and necessities stuck in the mud.
+The restrictions, as a result of the blockade, saw the supply of goods and necessities stuck in the mud.
 Even worse, the country saw the price of fuel and foot spike up considerably.
 Yemen was plunged even further into a food security crisis.

 But if they didn’t already have enough issues to worry about, the Yemeni people weren’t only under threat from a lack of food, supplies and aid.
 They were, and still are, also under threat from bombs.

 The Saudis have been scorned by many for the bloodshed caused by their bombing campaigns.
-They’ve appeared to have launched indiscriminate air campaigns against the Houthis, dragging the innocent lives of Yemeni men, women and children with them.
+They’ve appeared to have launched indiscriminate air campaigns against the Houthis, dragging in the innocent lives of Yemeni men, women and children with them.

 Many accuse the likes of the UK and U.S. of being complicit in such “war crimes”, owing to that fact that these nations have been supplying arms to the Saudi forces.

 There has been a great deal of debate in the West about such arms sales.
 However, in one quantity or another, arms sales have continued to take place.
-And governments have been coming under increasing pressure to change this.
+But governments have been coming under increasing pressure to change this.